Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 - AndroidManifest.xml describes each component of the application and how they interact.
 - The AndroidManifest.xml file contains information of your package, including components of the application such as activities, services, broadcast receivers, content           providers etc.

-## What is the project structure of an Android Application?
+## Project structure of an Android Application

 - It consists of AndroidManifest.xml, Java, drawable, layout, mipmap, colors.xml, strings.xml, styles.xml and build.gradle(Module: app).